Nor01/SimerLol/README.md

 ## Hello, I'm Simer 👋
 <div align="center">
-I do all kinds of stuff that has something to do with programming.
+I do all kinds of stuff that has something to do with programming. <br>

 <img src="https://discord.c99.nl/widget/theme-2/855466008852824094.png"/>